 The images I use in my collage are taken and altered from still lives I build in my studio and allow to rest in their decomposing juices.
 Velvet and hair-like molds encapsulate swaths of the construction, and flesh and innards alike sag.

-Apart from this elaborate building, comes a cookery to develop more drawing materials.
-The artist allows the subject to become the object and directly useful in the creation of it’s own image.
-Jars of organic dyes are created from steamed spinach, boiled raspberries, freshly bleeding beets or some other edible flora and used as inks on the paper.
-Seeds, whole bodies of produce, or prepared foods are also used; expressively spilling their insides onto the surface and drying in either muted pools or sticky clumps.
+Additionally, the subject becomes the object and directly useful in the creation of it’s own image.
+Jars of organic dyes are created from rice, berries, bark or freshly bleeding beets.
+The still life itself can grow and seep upon the paper, spilling its insides and drying in muted pools or sticky clumps.